Snow Report & 7-Day Ski Forecast 2025/26

 • Sölden: Glacier-backed skiing with extensive high-altitude uplift.

-• Serfaus–Fiss–Ladis: High plateau skiing with an excellent, well-maintained piste network.
+• Serfaus–Fiss–Ladis: High plateau skiing with excellent piste maintenance.

 Switzerland

-• Zermatt: Very high-altitude skiing with outstanding snow reliability.
+• Zermatt: Extremely high-altitude skiing with outstanding snow reliability.

-• Saas-Fee: Glacier-backed terrain and consistently cold conditions.
+• Saas-Fee: Glacier-backed terrain with excellent snow preservation.

 Italy

-• Cervinia: High altitude skiing linked with Zermatt for extra snow security.
+• Cervinia: High altitude and linked terrain; a standout for snow security.

-• Val Gardena: Exceptional grooming and snowmaking; best when overnight temperatures remain cold.
+• Val Gardena: Exceptional grooming and snowmaking; best with firm overnight freezes.

-• Madonna di Campiglio: Strong piste network that improves quickly during colder spells.
+• Madonna di Campiglio: Strong piste network with consistent mid-winter coverage.

 Get Instant Quote